-6.2.
 Evaluation Procedure

-Each task was presented sequentially to each algorithm according to the lifelong learning framework (Section 4.1) as a single batch of data that contained all training instances for that task.
-For each task, the training data was divided into both a training and a test set (with 50% of the data designated for each).
+Following the lifelong learning framework, each task was presented consecutively to each algorithm as a single batch of data that contained all training instances for that task.
+For each task, the training data was divided into both a training and a held-out test set (with 50% of the data designated for each).
 The task order was also randomized.
-Each experiment was repeated 100 times to smooth out variability.

-We generated learning curves for each method on each data set by averaging the performance across all tasks.
+We generated learning curves for each method on each data set by averaging the performance over all tasks.
 We used the area under the ROC (AROC) as our metric for accuracy on classification tasks and negative root mean-squared (-rMSE) as our metric for regression tasks.
-We chose to use AROC rather than accuracy due to the skewed class distribution for the land mine detection and facial expression recognition tasks.
+We chose AROC rather than accuracy due to the skewed class distribution for the land mine detection and facial expression recognition tasks.
 To evaluate the progress of learning performance as new tasks were presented, we measured the average task performance across all learned tasks.
 For tasks that were already learned this was straightforward: we simply evaluated how well the currently learned model for that task generalized to the corresponding test set.
-For tasks that had yet to be learned, we created a model for the task by fitting the currently learned basis \mathbf{L} to the training data for the task (but did not modify \mathbf{L}).
+For tasks that had yet to be learned, we created a model for the task by fitting the currently learned basis L to the training data for the task (but did not modify L).
 Therefore, the learning curves evaluate both how well the current basis models previously learned tasks as well as how well it generalizes to unseen tasks.